Kristina01111000/Drws_site/README.md

 - sports
 - gratitiude
 - yoga?

-need 15 total, lok at old pictures from bigstock for the image maybe image just says "tip of the day" really big? try this -> makes whole email look worse
+need 15 total, look at old pictures from bigstock for the image

+maybe image just says "tip of the day" really big? try this -> makes whole email look worse, removed it